facebookresearch/hydra/website/docs/getting_started.md

 title: Getting started
 sidebar_label: Getting started
 ---
+### Requirements
-Hydra itself supports Python 2.7 and on Python >= 3.5.
+The Hydra core supports Python 2.7 or Python 3.5 and later.
-Individual Hydra plugins may have stricter Python requirements, for example hydra-fairtask and hydra-submitit requires Python 3.6 or newer.
+Individual Hydra plugins may have stricter Python requirements.

 ### Install/upgrade
 A proper pip package will be available after Hydra is open sourced.

-Install/upgrade Hydra and its plugins by running the following command:
+For now, install/upgrade Hydra and its plugins by running the following command:
 ```
 pip install --upgrade --upgrade-strategy=eager \
 'git+ssh://git@github.com/facebookresearch/hydra.git@master' \